-COMM R107 - Argumentation and Debate
+COMM R107-Argumentation and Debate

 This course introduces argumentation methodology, communication theory, rhetorical theory, critical listening, and critical thinking.
 It will include training in persuasive analysis, cross-examination, and delivery.
 Emphasis will be placed on research, using evidence, and detecting fallacies.
 Practice debates on class-selected topics will take place throughout the course of the semester.
 Field trips may be required.
+Formerly SPCH R107.
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC, CSU; C-ID: COMM 120

-COMM R109 - Readers' Theatre
+COMM R109-Readers' Theatre

 This course will combine acting, interpretation and rhetoric as students analyze and perform poetry, prose, and dramatic literature and present public performances.
 Through the process of reading, studying, rehearsing and performing literary and nonliterary works, the student will learn to pay particular attention to voice, culture, and social contexts embodied in a text.
 Field trips may be required.
+Formerly SPCH R109.
+Course is offered Pass/ No Pass (P/NP) at student's option.

-COMM R110 - Small Group Communication 3 Units
+COMM R110-Small Group Communication

 This course focuses on the principles and methods of communication in a small group setting.
 Group interactions such as problem solving, leadership, and decision-making will be analyzed.
 Students will develop individual and group communication skills to prepare for the workplace and other group communication situations.
 Ultimately, students will learn group communication competence.
 Field trips may be required.
+Formerly SPCH R110.
+Course is offered Pass/No Pass (P/NP) at student's option.
+Transfer credit: UC, CSU.
+C-ID: COMM 140.